Trembling Bells: Career

 Third album, The Constant Pageant was released on 21 March 2011.
 Reviews were again generally favourable.
-Critics observed a move towards mainstream pop Popmatters gave the album nine out of ten, stating "We should probably be careful about reading too much development into the material on album number three, because some of it appears to date back to the time of their debut (“Goathland”, for example, was in the band’s live repertoire from the start).
+Critics observed a move towards mainstream pop Popmatters gave the album nine out of ten, stating "We should probably be careful about reading too much development into the material on album number three, because some of it appears to date back to the time of their debut ("Goathland", for example, was in the band's live repertoire from the start).
 Even so, it is still tempting to say that The Constant Pageant is the strongest collection Trembling Bells have yet put out."
 The reviewer for Uncut gave a mixed review, writing "one hopes the band will not steer too close to plain old indie rock."
 The album has an 81 out of 100 at Metacritic based on 5 reviews.

 Trembling Bells performed a BBC Radio 6 Music session on the Marc Riley show on Monday 6 June 2011.

 A fourth Trembling Bells album, The Sovereign Self, was released by Tin Angel Records on 29 June 2015.
 A fifth album, Wide Majestic Aire, came out on 1 April 2016, also on Tin Angel Records.

 Album number six, Dungeness, was released on 30 March 2018, again on Tin Angel Records.

 Following Lavinia Blackwall's announcement she was leaving the band, Trembling Bells decided to split at the end of 2018.
 Their final release was a 2019 Record Store Day 10", I am the King, a joint work with Alex Neilson's solo project Alex Rex.

 Blackwall released her debut solo single "Waiting for Tomorrow" in December 2018, followed by an album, Muggington Lane End, in May 2020.

 Simon Shaw went on to be a member of Youth of America, who released their debut album YOA Rising in January 2019 on Fighting Swans Records, and MONICA with Ian Stoddart from The Apples/Aberfeldy.
-MONICA's debut album Celebration was released a couple of months before Stoddart died, on the 24 April 2020.
+MONICA's debut album Celebration was released a couple of months before Stoddart died, on 24 April 2020.
 It received a 4 star review in The Scotsman newspaper and was compared to the work of The Blue Nile.